-Schwantesia acutipetala is a small, low growing, stemless, leaf succulent.
-It forms a compact tuft of bluish-green leaves, fused at the base.
-Leaves are narrow and fleshy, tapering sharply, up to 1.4 inches (3.5 cm) long.
-Upper surface is flat, lower surface is keeled, rounded near base and sharply tapering towards apex.
-The margins are pronounced sometimes tinged reddish.
-Its flowers are single, on a short peduncle, yellow and up to 2 inches (5 cm) in diameter and appear on a short peduncle.
+Schwantesia acutipetala is a small, low-growing, stemless succulent that forms a compact tuft of bluish-green leaves.
+The fleshy leaves are fused at the base, tapering sharply, up to 1.4 inches (3.5 cm) long and with margins sometimes tinged with red.
+The flowers are single, yellow, up to 2 inches (5 cm) in diameter and appear on a short peduncle.

 How to Grow and Care

 Mesembs are mostly adapted to relatively predictable rainfall patterns rather than extreme drought and irregular rainfall.
 Total rainfall may be extremely low, but water is available at least seasonally or through fog and condensation.
 This leads to or allows plants which are not especially large and sometimes very small, and affects the way they need to be treated in cultivation.

 The basics of care are very simple, with free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
 Yet the difficulties are endless, trying to adapt to the Mesembs' own adaptability and to follow their growth habits in your particular conditions.